Hydrogen safety regulation in Queensland

 Regulators and government departments

 In Queensland, safety and health is regulated by government agencies including, the Petroleum and Gas Inspectorate of Resources Safety and Health Queensland (RSHQ), Workplace Health and Safety Queensland (Office of Industrial Relations) and the Electrical Safety Office (Office of Industrial Relations).

 The Department of State Development, Tourism and Innovation receive development applications and will notify all relevant departments of upcoming projects.

 Regulation of hydrogen used as a fuel

-The Petroleum and Gas Inspectorate works with industry and the public to regulate and improve safety and health in relation to fuel gases under the Petroleum and Gas (Production and Safety) Act 2004.
+The Petroleum and Gas Inspectorate works with industry and the public to regulate and improve safety and health in relation to fuel gases under the Petroleum and Gas (Production and Safety) Act 2004 (the Act).
 This includes regulating hydrogen when used or intended to be used as a fuel gas.